 Selecting the licence is not straightforward, and it is a task most developers would prefer to avoid.
 While the GÉANT IPR Policy [GN_IPRPolicy] favours permissive licences and even names some, such as MIT, BSD and EUPL, the actual choices available are limited by the licences of the core components of the software or the frameworks it utilises.
 Therefore, it becomes meaningful for developers to delve into specific licences, their implications and compatibility only when the constraints are known and when it becomes necessary within the licensing process, with the assistance of the licensing team and the GÉANT IPR Coordinator.

 For example, a developer might have to use the Apache licence if the framework they are using or relying on supports it.
 Alternatively, if there are unavoidable GPL or AGPL dependencies, they may opt for a compatible licence, which is often the most restrictive of the licences involved.
-Conversely, in cases where there are no preexisting limitations, as with an unconstrained new project or when all essential components use permissive licences, the development team can choose one or several candidate licences based on their key features with regard to code sharing and modification (where copyleft licences are more stringent), relicensing (also referred to as sublicensing, which the team may wish to prohibit or allow), and the way patents are handled (waived, protected or ignored).
-(For further information about software selection, see Section 2.8 .)
+Conversely, in cases where there are no pre-existing limitations, as with an unconstrained new project or when all essential components use permissive licences, the development team can choose one or several candidate licences based on their key features with regard to code sharing and modification (where copyleft licences are more stringent), relicensing (also referred to as sublicensing, which the team may wish to prohibit or allow), and the way patents are handled (waived, protected or ignored).
+(For further information about software selection, see Section 2.8 Software Licence Analysis (SLA) Service.)
 Various licence conditions are often classified as:

 Rights/permissions – what you can do.